Scribble-Works/preptime-analytics/README.md

 # Preptime Analytics

+## Description

 PrepTime Analytics is a Scribble Works application that summarises test results and performs item analysis for quizzes.
 PrepTime Analytics also serves as a functionality enhancement for Google Forms and Sheets to analyze and report the results of assessments in a meaningful way.

+## Features

+* The application allows users to upload their questions and responses data files in csv or excel format.
+Template files for questions and responses are provided in csv and excel to guide the user in preparing their data files.
+* Download of report after the analysis has been generated.

 ## Getting Started